tardate/LittleArduinoProjects/ESP8266/micropython/esp-01-temperature-logger/README.md

 It's now 2026, and things have changed quite a bit since 2016:

 * huge churn in cloud/IoT platforms - seems no-one survived!
-* pretty much everyone now does TLS/HTTPS (usually **only**) by default , so constrained devices struggle to even connect
+* pretty much everyone now does TLS/HTTPS by default (usually **only**), so constrained devices struggle to even connect

 After much searching and review, I have found one that fits the bill: [Ubidots](https://ubidots.com/):

 * still supports an HTTP interface
 * simple API for posting data
-* and has a free plan to allow no-cost review
+* and has a free trial plan to allow no-cost review

 ### Testing Ubidots from the console

 Before trying to do this on the ESP8266, let's test the API from a desktop device.
 In my case, macOS.

-We first need to use our account API key generate a token that can be used in subsequent dat a requests:
+We first need to use our account API key generate a token that can be used in subsequent data requests:

 ```sh
 $ curl -X POST "https://industrial.api.ubidots.com/api/v1.6/auth/token" \